5 Effective Foods To Improve Blood Flow And Circulation

 Peripheral artery disease (PAD), obesity, diabetes, smoking and Raynaud’s disease are some of the various causes of poor circulation of blood.
 Reduced blood flow can produce unpleasant symptoms, like pain, muscle cramps, numbness, coldness in the hands or feet and digestive issues.

-According to India’s top dietician and nutritionist Avni Kaul, those with poor blood circulation, athletes and active individuals may want to increase blood flow in order to improve exercise performance and recovery.
+According to India’s top Dietician and nutritionist Avni Kaul, those with poor blood circulation, athletes and active individuals may want to increase blood flow in order to improve exercise performance and recovery.

 Although blood circulatory issues are often treated with medications.
 But eating certain foods can also improve blood flow and circulation in your body.
 In this article, nutritionist, dietitian and wellness coach Avni Kaul shares 5 effective foods to improve blood flow and circulation.
 Here they are.